nomppy/nomppy.github.io/content/posts/soul.md

 ---
-title: How A Soul Is Made (optimistic)
+title: How A Soul Is Made
 category: poetry
 tags: []
 status: finished